TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Discussion

 \subsection{Case Study of Refinement}

-Referring to Figure \ref{fig:case_edit}, using our editing process, the model first added an inactivation ball to each ion channel, then introduced an arrow pointing from the extracellular side to the intracellular side, followed by the addition of some free sodium ions on the outside of the cell, and finally removed the duplicate labels from the diagram.
-We observe that (1) as the number of iterations increases, the image progressively addresses more grading prompts, demonstrating that our rubrics effectively improve the quality of the generated illustrations, and (2) we find that during refinement, multiple grading prompts may be simultaneously improved, suggesting the potential of our method.
+As shown in Figure \ref{fig:case_edit}, using our editing process, the model first added an inactivation ball to each ion channel, then introduced an arrow pointing from the extracellular side to the intracellular side, subsequently placed some free sodium ions on the outside of the cell, and finally removed the duplicate labels from the illustration.
+We observe that (1) as the number of iterations increases, the image progressively addresses more grading prompts, demonstrating that our rubrics effectively improve the quality of the generated illustrations, and (2) during refinement, multiple grading prompts may be simultaneously improved, suggesting the potential of our method.